 21. Don’t assume unwanted risk.
 Get travel insurance

 This is one of the most overlooked tips on how to travel for cheap.
 Sure, paying for travel insurance might seem like an added (and unnecessary) cost, but it isn’t if something goes wrong.

 Lastly, and perhaps most importantly, the key to saving money on travel is by making sound financial decisions before and after your vacations.
-I rarely eat out at home, and instead spend that money on tapas in Spain or a schnitzel in Austria.
+I rarely eat out at home, and instead spend that money on tapas in Spain, schnitzel in Austria, and beer in Germany.

 The fact of the matter is that most people only travel 2-4 weeks per year, so the other 48-50 weeks are where the significant savings should occur.
 Even small lifestyle changes, such as bringing lunch to work rather than buying out, can make a huge difference over the long term and allow you to travel more often.
 If you wish to make traveling a priority, you sometimes have to make sacrifices in other parts of your life.

 In my own life, this has been the top tip (by far!) on how to travel for cheap.

 Traveling doesn’t have to be expensive.
 On the contrary, it can be affordable and even cheap when you do it the right way.

 I hope you’ve found this list to be helpful and effective in your quest to save money on travel!
 Happy Travels! -Jon